Your Guide to The Marathon Des Sables (MDS)

 Walking on Different Surfaces

-Walking on a track?
-You’ll need to circle it around 20 times to cover five miles.
-On a treadmill, you might find it easier to maintain a faster pace since you don’t have to deal with the weather or traffic.
+On a treadmill, it’s often easier to keep a steady pace since you don’t have to deal with the weather or traffic.
 But remember, even on a treadmill, how long it takes will depend on your speed and fitness level.

 City Walks: A Different Challenge

-City walking adds another layer.
+Walking in the city has its own challenges.
 Covering five miles with varying block sizes and traffic might mean navigating around a lot more than just walking.
-In many cities, five miles would be about 100 city blocks.
+In most cities, five miles is roughly 100 blocks.

 How Many Calories do You Burn Walking Five Miles?